Akhi1009/BostonHousingPrice_Prediction/README.md

 # Models Used
 The project implements and compares the following regression algorithms:
-Linear Regression
+Linear Regression,
-Random Forest Regressor
+Random Forest Regressor,
 Support Vector Regressor

 # Evaluation Metrics
 To assess the performance of each model, the following metrics will be used:
-Mean Squared Error (MSE)
+Mean Squared Error (MSE),
 R-squared (R²)

 # Key Steps